THE UPACK PROGRAM PACKAGE

 Output files are pack.10 (parameters) and pack.19 (coordinates); the parameter file must be clustered to pack.13:

-2. Energy minimization: for instance, to continue with an all-atom force field in double precision:
+2. Energy minimization: for instance, to continue with another force field:

 rundist a 20 subst